beatnikflow/phase-0-tracks/web_dev/request_cycle/http_requsts.md

         550 Permission Denied

 2. What is the difference between a GET request and a POST request?
 When might each be used?
+    - GET requests retrieve data from a specified source, while POST submits data that is to be processed to a specified resource.
+GET methods can be cached, remain in the browser history, and can be bookmarked.
+They also have length restrictions and should never be used when dealing with sensitive data.
+POST requests are never cached, do not remain in the browser history, cannot be bookmarked and have no restrictions on data length.

 3. What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?